DaisyFx/DaisyFx/README.md

 context.Logger.LogInformation("Example log message");
 ```

-### LockingStrategy
+### LockStrategy

 Used to throttle simultaneous execution of a chain, preventing it from becoming overloaded.
-Without an explicit locking strategy set, there is no defined limit on concurrent executions.
+Without an explicit lock strategy set, there is no defined limit on concurrent executions.

 #### SharedLockStrategy